Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 The following particularities are relevant when you import your orders from *BigCommerce* to the *Omni-Channel* module.

 The import of offers is supported by the *BigCommerce* driver.
-- You can define the orders that are to be imported.
+- You can filter the orders that are to be imported.
 For detailed information, see [Configure BigCommerce connection](./01_ManageBigCommerceConnection.md#configure-bigcommerce-connection).
 - The *BigCommerce* connection enables parallel imports to handle larger loads.

 The driver manages the following data: